ArXiv Preprint 2025

 (8B, Hybrid)

-Setup: 200 math prompts, 8k context (512 prompt + 7680 generation tokens), temperature 0.6, top-p 0.95, scored with the same math verifier used during RL training.
+Setup: 200 held-out MATH500 problems, 8 samples/prompt, 7680 generation tokens, temperature 0.6, top-p 0.95.
+Pass rate = mean across 8 samples.
+Scored with the same math verifier used during RL training. — indicates too few correct samples.
 Correct responses consistently have lower negative log-probability (higher confidence) than incorrect ones.

 Mid-training teaches reasoning, not just answers